Acupuncture for Women's Health

 Acupuncture and Traditional Chinese Medicine can help women with:

-Painful periods (dysmenorrhea) — cramping, lower back pain, and discomfort that disrupts your daily life
+Painful periods — cramping, lower back pain, and discomfort that disrupts your daily life.
+Period pain is one of the most consistently treatable conditions in TCM.
+See Acupuncture for Painful Periods in Calgary.

-PMS — mood shifts, irritability, bloating, breast tenderness, and emotional overwhelm in the days before your period
+PMS — mood shifts, irritability, bloating, breast tenderness, and emotional overwhelm in the days before your period.
+PMS is primarily a Liver Qi stagnation pattern and one of the most responsive conditions to treatment.
+See Acupuncture for PMS in Calgary.

-Heavy or scanty periods — flow that feels too much or too little
+Heavy or scanty periods — flow that feels too much or too little.
+Both reflect specific TCM patterns with clear treatment approaches.
+See Acupuncture for Menstrual Cycle Health in Calgary.

-Perimenopause — hot flashes, night sweats, sleep disruption, mood changes, and irregular cycles as your body transitions
+Perimenopause — hot flashes, night sweats, sleep disruption, mood changes, and irregular cycles as the body transitions.
+TCM addresses the Kidney Yin deficiency and Liver patterns underlying the full constellation of perimenopausal symptoms.
+See Acupuncture for Perimenopause in Calgary.

-Stress and mood tied to your cycle — anxiety, low mood, or emotional dysregulation that tracks with your hormones
+Stress and anxiety tied to your cycle — anxiety, low mood, or emotional dysregulation that tracks with hormonal shifts and worsens premenstrually.
+See Acupuncture for Stress and Anxiety in Women.

 How TCM Understands Women's Health